wpshopify/docs/getting-started/settings.md

 When enabled, will hide the decimals of prices.
 Useful if you want to turn your `$60.00` into `$60`.

-#### Enable local currency

-When enabled, shows prices in customer's local currency instead of Shopify's base currency.
-A valid HTTPs certificate is required.

 ## Layout

 #### Show breadcrumbs